 Some students may qualify for a reduced price exam.
 To qualify for this reduction, students/parents will have to complete the district's waiver/fee reduction application.
 It is commonly referred to as free/reduced lunch.
-This will have to be completed each year.
+This will have to be completed each year and indicate that you are willing to share your status, confidentially, with the school.
 Visit this site to fill out the application.
 If you have an application on file, contact Mr. Caruso and he will give you a discount code.

 To apply for a dual enrolled class, apply here.

 By taking dual enrolled classes, student can earn credit that will go on a college transcript.
 That credit can be applied to a degree at that institution or be transferred to other institutions.
 To learn more about our dual enrollment partnership with UNO look at their brochure or visit their site.

 - ACE- Many students may qualify for a program to help student with financial need cover the cost of dual enrolled classes.
 They can apply for an Access College Early Scholarship.
 "ACE" Scholarships are state managed funds for high school students taking college level classes.
 Visit their site or ask either Mr. Caruso or Mrs. Koester for more details.